python-jsonschema/jsonschema/docs/errors.rst

-If you want to programmatically be able to query which properties or validators failed when validating a given instance, you probably will want to do so using :class:`ErrorTree` objects.
+If you want to programmatically be able to query which properties or validators failed when validating a given instance, you probably will want to do so using :class:`jsonschema.exceptions.ErrorTree` objects.

-.. autoclass:: jsonschema.validators.ErrorTree
+.. autoclass:: jsonschema.exceptions.ErrorTree
     :members:
     :special-members:
     :exclude-members: __dict__,__weakref__